Background Image - Interior photo of Bridgewater Corporate Center.

 Oversight

 Bridgewater’s full Board of Directors oversees enterprise risk management with each Board committee assuming a different and important role in overseeing the management of the risks we face.
-The management-level Enterprise Risk Management Committee (ERMC), which consists of our Strategic Leadership Team and other select functional leaders, is responsible for implementing and reporting to the Board regarding critical and emerging risks, the effectiveness of our control environment, our enterprise risk profile and risk management processes.
+The management-level Enterprise Risk Management Committee (ERMC), consists of our Strategic Leadership Team and other select functional leaders, is responsible for implementing and reporting to the Board regarding critical and emerging risks, the effectiveness of our control environment, our enterprise risk profile and the maturity of our risk management processes.
 The ERMC reports to both the full Board of Directors and the Audit Committee at least quarterly.
-We believe this division of risk management responsibilities presents a consistent, systemic and effective approach for identifying, managing and mitigating risks.
+We believe this division of risk management responsibilities presents a consistent, systematic and effective approach for identifying, managing and mitigating risks.

 Bridgewater has a robust BSA/AML program in place to monitor and report suspicious activity while following customer identification and other regulatory guidelines.
 Annually, the BSA/AML program is independently audited to ensure we are adhering to legal and regulatory requirements as well as seeking continuous improvement of our program and systems.